 - Keep an eye on the time, with a limited time allotted for an activity if the senior’s attention span seems to be limited.

-Helping someone you love remain engaged in recreational activities for the elderly with dementia, even for short periods of time, is helpful for both of you, but at Stay Home Care, the leaders in senior home care in Nashville, TN and the surrounding area, we know that it isn’t always easy, and we’re here to help.
+Helping older adults with dementia remain engaged in recreational activities, even for short periods of time, is helpful for both of you, but at Stay Home Care, the leaders in home and dementia care in Brentwood and the surrounding areas, we know that it isn’t always easy, and we’re here to help.
 Our skilled and compassionate caregivers provide home care services that are customized to each individual, and each member of our care team is specially trained in dementia care, to offer a wealth of resources for families navigating the Alzheimer’s journey.